 “The figures very much reflect feedback from our industry partners on the ground, who’ve seen weaker demand this year.
 The continued uncertainty around Brexit is giving rise to consumer concern in Britain and some Mainland European markets.

 “Our focus now is on the year ahead.
 Tourism Ireland’s campaigns are in full swing, to surpass the performance of 2019.
 The aim of our three-year strategy for 2020-2022 is to grow overseas tourism revenue to €6.54 billion (+13%) and visitor numbers to 12 million (+7%), by 2022.
 Tourism Ireland aims to spread the benefits of tourism more broadly across the island of Ireland, on a year-round basis.”

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.

 - Tourism is the island of Ireland’s largest indigenous industry; responsible for in excess of 4% of GNP in the Republic of Ireland and employing around 325,000 people across the island.

-- By the end of 2019, we will have welcomed almost 11.2 million overseas visitors to the island of Ireland, delivering revenue of almost €5.8 billion.
+- In 2019, we welcomed almost 11.2 million overseas visitors to the island of Ireland, delivering revenue of around €5.8 billion.

 - Tourism Ireland’s international website is www.ireland.com, 29 market sites available in 11 language versions around the world, which attracted around 23+ million visitors in 2019.